praise002/praise002/README.md

 # Hello, I'm Praise

-I am a Software Engineer, developer, and technical writer. <br>
+I am a Software Engineer, developer, and technical writer.
-I love researching and working with Python and Javascript especially for Backend development. <br>
+I love researching and working with Python and Javascript especially for Backend development.
 I am a CS student at The [Kibo School Of Technology](https://kibo.school/) -> 2023 - Present.

 ## Latest Blog Posts